 This is mostly due to strict cosmetic standards from large grocers that dictate exactly how their fruit and veggies should look (just like the example in the image above).
-This equals billions of pounds of good, healthy produce left uneaten because it doesn’t look pretty!
+This equals about 20 billion pounds of good, healthy produce left uneaten because it doesn’t look pretty!
 If produce fails to make the grade for size, shape, or color it’s deemed "ugly" and unsellable.

 Culinary Nutritionist Stefanie Sacks, MS, CNS, CDN, Author of What the Fork Are You Eating? (and co-signee of this petition), confirms that the #uglies are equally as nutritious as the pretty produce.
 In fact, smaller produce (often considered unsellable by large grocers) can actually have more taste!

-I’m Jordan Figueiredo, founder of @UglyFruitandVeg and together with Stefanie Sacks we are asking you to support us in asking Walmart to sell cosmetically “less than perfect” produce in a fun public campaign in their U.S. stores.
+I’m Jordan Figueiredo, founder of @UglyFruitandVeg and together with Stefanie Sacks we are asking you to support us in asking large grocers to sell cosmetically “less than perfect” produce in a fun public campaign in their stores.